Chabloz/WsMini/docs/index.md

 # WsMini Documentation

 Welcome to the documentation for WsMini, a lightweight WebSocket library for real-time applications with RPC, PubSub, Rooms and Game state synchronization.
+WsMini is designed for small web games and real-time applications with a focus on simplicity and ease of use:

+- **Authentication & Security**: Supports token transmission during handshake and basic WebSocket security.
+User accounts, rate limiting, and additional security checks should be handled by your application
+- **Scalability**: Targeted for small to medium applications, scaling features are outside the scope

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)